antonum/Redis-Enterprise-on-k8s-the-easy-way/README.md

 k8s Cluster creation fails with messages like:
 - UnsupportedAvailabilityZoneException
-- Number of Cores per region limit exceeded
+- Exceeding approved Total Regional Cores quota
 - Can not create VPC/limit exceedd

 You are reaching one of your account service limits.
 Try deleting unused resources such as VPCs or VMs, provision cluster in a different region, request service limit/quota increase.

-### Rec pod stuck in Pending state
+### REC pod stuck in the Pending state

-Likely insuficcient memory/CPU resources on the nodes.
+Likely result of the insuficcient memory/CPU resources on the nodes.
 VM type of the node is too small for REC cluster
 ```
 kubectl get pods
 NAME                                         READY   STATUS    RESTARTS   AGE